swoodson3/redux-dashboard/README.md

 This component is our our interface for checking in Passengers.
 Type in the name, and on click of the button, the name should be entered into the list.
 The list should be displayed, and have a default entry of your name.

 ### SECTION THREE
 This component is our dashboard.
-It should display our current speed, and the number of passengers currently on board.
+It should display our current speed and the number of passengers currently on board.

 ### SUPER SECRET
 ONLY AFTER YOU COMPLETE THE SECTIONS ABOVE